De Havilland Vampire: Handling

 According to Mason, the controls of the Vampire were considered to be relatively light and sensitive, employing an effective elevator arrangement that enabled generous acceleration from relatively little control inputs along with highly balanced ailerons that could achieve high rates of roll.
-In comparison to the elevator and ailerons, the rudder required more vigorous actuation in order to achieve meaningful effect.
+In comparison to the elevator and ailerons, the rudder required more vigorous actuation to achieve meaningful effect.
 Pilots converting from piston-engined types would find themselves having to adapt to the slower acceleration of turbojet engines and the corresponding need to moderate rapid throttle movements to avoid instigating a compressor stall.

 The Vampire had a relatively good power/weight ratio and was reputedly quite manoeuvrable within the 400–500 mph range.
 Heavy use of the rudder was required at slower speeds, during which pilots had to be cautious during shallow turns to avoid stalls; this would be typically embarrassing rather than dangerous due to the relative ease of recovery, which was principally achieved via positive elevator application.
 At speeds exceeding Mach 0.71, increasing levels of buffeting were encountered.

 The Vampire was compatible with a wide range of aerobatic manoeuvres, Mason comparing its capabilities in this respect to purpose-built sporting aircraft.
-It has been claimed that the type was the last British jet-powered fighter capable of accurately precipitating conditions such as hammer stalls, stall turns, and wingovers.
+The type was claimed to have been the last British jet-powered fighter capable of accurately precipitating conditions such as hammer stalls, stall turns, and wingovers.

-Preparing the Vampire for take-off required pilots to perform only six 'vital actions': setting the trim to neutral, opening the high and low-pressure fuel cocks, activating the booster pump, setting the flaps, and retracting the air brakes.
+Preparing the Vampire for take-off required pilots to perform only six "vital actions" - setting the trim to neutral, opening the high- and low-pressure fuel cocks, activating the booster pump, setting the flaps, and retracting the air brakes.
 If laden with external fuel tanks or bombs, pilots would have to retract the undercarriage quite quickly upon leaving the ground, else increasing airflow as the aircraft picked up speed would prevent the undercarriage doors from closing.
-Landing procedure was similarly free of complexity: disengaging the wheel brakes, lowering the undercarriage, setting the flaps to fully down, and activating the air brakes.
-Typically, power-on landings were conducted due to the slow response of the engine to throttle changes, and wheel brakes had to be applied carefully to avoid locking the wheels because there was no anti-lock braking system on the fighters.
+Landing procedure was similarly free of complexity - disengaging the wheel brakes, lowering the undercarriage, setting the flaps to fully down, and activating the air brakes.
+Typically, power-on landings were conducted due to the slow response of the engine to throttle changes, and wheel brakes had to be applied carefully to avoid locking the wheels because no anti-lock braking system was used on the fighters.
 Training variants had the Dunlop Maxaret anti-skid system fitted.